91% of customers say they’d give referrals, and only 11% of salespeople ask for referrals, according to a study by The Brevet Group.

 So, which percentage are you in?

 Being at the peak of your career is not a reason to stop asking for referrals.
-Here we will share some key benefits of building your practice based on referrals, common pitfalls and solutions when knowing how to ask, all to better maximize your efforts in asking for and managing new referrals to your practice.
+Here we will share some key benefits of building your practice on referrals, common pitfalls, and solutions for asking for and managing new referrals, all to better maximize your efforts in asking for and managing new referrals to your practice.

 - You feel like you have enough business